1800s Fashion timeline

 Briefly about sportswear for cycling.
 In 1817, Laufmaschine appeared – the progenitor of the bicycle.
 In the 1820s, women began riding them.

-The Dandy horse (or the Draisine, or a Laufmaschine) is a two-wheeled vehicle, with both wheels in line, propelled by the rider pushing along the ground with the feet as in regular walking or running.
+The dandy horse (also known as the Draisine or Laufmaschine) is a two-wheeled vehicle with both wheels in line, propelled by the rider pushing along the ground with their feet, similar to regular walking or running.

 History of Hairstyles and Headgear from 1800 to 1859.
 Year by year PDF-book.
 68 pages.
 History of fashion based on pictures.